Information for authors

 4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Each author must sign a statement attesting that he/she fulfils the authorship criteria as mentioned above.
 PJP strongly discourages gift authorship.
 Mere supervision, collection of data, statistical analysis and language correction do not grant authorship rights.
 Ideally all authors should belong to same department of an institute, except for multi-centre and multi-specialty studies.
 The PJP discourages submission of more than one article dealing with related aspects of the same study.

-The Pakistan Journal of Physiology is the owner of all copyrights to any work published by the Journal.
-Material printed in this journal being the copyright of the PJP, are open and free for use in academic and research work with proper citation.
+Material printed in this journal being the property of the PJP, are OPEN to access, and are FREE for use in academic and research work with proper citation.
 The published work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 The PJP accepts only original material for publication with the understanding that except for abstracts, no part of the data has been published or will be submitted for publication elsewhere before appearing in PJP.
 The Editorial Board of PJP makes every effort to ensure the accuracy and authenticity of material printed in PJP.
 However, conclusions and statements expressed are views of the authors and do not reflect the opinion/policy of the PJP or the Editorial Board.

 A non-refundable processing fee of Pak Rupees 2,000 (US$ 30 for overseas) will be charged at the time of manuscript submission.
 Submission of processing fees does not guarantee acceptance of a manuscript.
 Once the manuscript is accepted for publication, the authors are required to pay publication charges as under: